Burlington Infants School – Mission Statement

 Our School Vision:

-To be the best school we can be with:
+To be the best school we can be, doing the very best we can for every child, with:

-Children who are the best they can be and who are; happy, safe, nurtured and cared for, given every opportunity to achieve their potential, supported, challenged, enriched and well prepared for the next stage of their education and to take an active part in our local community.
+Children who are the best they can be and who are; happy, safe, cared for and nurtured, supported, challenged and given every opportunity to achieve their potential so that they are well prepared for the next stage of their education and to take an active part in our local community.

-Staff who are the best they can be by; being recruited with belief in the vision, dedicated to serving our community, valued, supported, positive, caring, and committed to continuous professional development with high expectations and an understanding of teaching a broad, balanced and inclusive curriculum, preparing children for the future.
+Staff who are the best they can be; recruited with belief in the vision, dedicated to serving our community, valued, supported, positive, caring individuals, committed to continuous professional development with high expectations and an understanding of teaching a broad, balanced and inclusive curriculum, preparing children for the future.

-Parents and carers who are the best they can be and who are; confident that they are welcomed, valued, encouraged to contribute their thoughts and ideas, supportive of the vision and integral to the life of the school.
+Parents and carers who are the best they can be and who are; welcomed, valued partners, encouraged to contribute their thoughts and ideas, supportive of the vision and integral to the life of the school.

-Governors who are the best they can be by being; enthusiastic, dedicated and ambitious, able to promote and challenge the school and it’s vision, supportive of the head and the staff, committed to sustaining and improving progress and achievement and who are an integral part of the school.
+Governors who are the best they can be and who are; enthusiastic, dedicated and ambitious, committed to sustaining and improving achievement, able to promote, challenge and hold the school to account and who are fully involved in setting the strategic direction of the school.

-We are a happy, caring and friendly school.
+We are a happy, caring, welcoming and friendly school.
 This is the result of everyone working closely together, as a whole school team, to take shared responsibility for implementing the vision of our school in order to achieve the best possible outcomes for the children.

 Our School Aims

-- To give pupils effective support and advice to promote the best possible academic progress, personal development, behaviour and attendance in order to reach their potential;
+To promote the best possible academic progress, personal development, behaviour and attendance of each child;

-- To develop a curriculum that is broadly based and provides equality of access and opportunity for all pupils to learn, enjoy and make progress;
+To develop a rich and varied curriculum that provides equality of access, meets the needs of our pupils and provides opportunities for all pupils to enjoy learning and to make good progress;

-- To set realistic but challenging targets for development and improvement;
+To set realistic but challenging targets for improvement;

-- To support development through careful financial planning, continually attempting to provide good value for money;
+To support school development through the on-going professional development of staff and careful financial planning, providing good value for money.